 As you can see in Figure 15-1, the GarageBand window isn't complex, and that's good design.
 In this section, I list the most important controls so you know your Play button from your Loop Browser button.

-FIGURE 15-1: The GarageBand window.
+Figure 15-1: The Garage-Band window, edged in wood grain, no less.

 Your music-making machine includes